-- Run update statistics periodically if you add data to the table that changes the distribution of keys in the index.
+- Periodically run update statistics if you add data to the table that changes the distribution of keys in the index.
 The query optimizer uses the information created by update statistics to select the best plan for running queries on the table. - If the table contains data when you create a nonclustered index, Adaptive Server runs update statistics on the new index.
-If the table contains data when you create a clustered index, Adaptive Server runs update statistics on all the table's indexes. - Index all columns that are regularly used in joins. - When Component Integration Services is enabled, the create index command is reconstructed and passed directly to the Adaptive Server associated with the table.

-create index and stored procedures
+If the table contains data when you create a clustered index, Adaptive Server runs update statistics on all the table's indexes. - Index all columns that are regularly used in joins. - When CIS is enabled, the create index command is reconstructed and passed directly to the Adaptive Server associated with the table. - You cannot use create index (clustered or unclustered) on the segment that includes the virtually hashed table, since a virtually hashed table must take only one exclusive segment, which cannot be shared by other tables or databases create index and stored procedures

 Adaptive Server automatically recompiles stored procedures after executing create index statements.
-Although adhoc queries that you start before executing create index still continue to work, they do not take advantage of the new index.
+Although adh oc queries that you start before executing create index continue to work, they do not take advantage of the new index.